garzonwilmer5/Robotics-Test-Integration-Engineer/docs/homework.md

   *ANS* The plotter node need to capture data at same time this is generated, to keep the plotter node in the same thread that the publishers node some data could miss, since the processor is going to interleave the execution of the nodes.
 That is why a different thread is needed to not loss data.

 15. [Python] Why is the limit on the Y-RPM graph 170?
-  *ANS* At 170 RPM with wheels radius of 0.0079 m, as is set in the environment variables, the maximum linear velocity will be 1.40 m but the maximum linear velocity is set to 1.37 m/s, so the limit of 170 is enough to plot all the values in the graph.
+  *ANS* According to the environment variables the maximum allow RPM to the wheels are 165, so the limit of 170 is enough to plot all the values in the graph.

 Next questions are after you finish the project, it doesn't give points, but we really appreciate you feedback:
 * What do you think about this project?
 Is it hard or enough?
 Is it to complicated, is it well structure, explanations and instructions are clear?